Why and How To Wear a BUFF When You’re Camping Outdoors

 Manufacturers make buffs from stretchable material like Spandex or Lycra.
 The light fabric provides a lot of warmth for its weight.
 And it doesn’t take up much room or weigh heavily in your pack.

 Most importantly, because it’s versatile and you can wear it in so many ways, you won’t have to pack extra gear.
-Once you figure out how to wear a BUFF, you won't want to go outside without one.

-Cool BUFF Features
+Cool Buff Features

 The original BUFF company has taken this slouchy-looking headgear to the next level.
 They’ve worked with new textile technologies to make its product integral to the sporting goods market.
 Consider some of these lines: